modelon-community/semla-license-manager-impact-example/README.md

 This project is an example of a [SEMLA](https://github.com/modelica/Encryption-and-Licensing) License Manager for Modelon Impact

 ## How to setup for use online on https://impact.modelon.cloud
+> [!WARNING]
+> When building online the encrypted library will be only compatible
+> with the *latest* execution environment and may fail to load in default (stable)
+> and older versions due to system library differences.

-Login into your Modelon Impact cloud account.
-Navigate to [Project explorer app](https://impact.modelon.cloud/user-redirect/impact/customizations/workspace_management/index.html?view=projects) and checkout this repository.
+Login into your Modelon Impact cloud account, navigate to [Project explorer app](https://impact.modelon.cloud/user-redirect/impact/customizations/workspace_management/index.html?view=projects) and checkout this repository.

 Use context menu to open VSCode in browser for this checkout.
 With default location the VSCode URL will be: